 FIT’s international student body represents 91 countries around the globe.
 The top six countries include South Korea, the People’s Republic of China, India, Canada, the Republic of China, and Japan.

 New York City

-Being an FIT student means having tremendous opportunities to learn, to play, and to explore the abundance of New York City from your home base in the lively Chelsea neighborhood.
+Being an FIT student means having tremendous opportunities to learn, play, and explore the abundance of New York City from your home base in the lively Chelsea neighborhood.
 The city is our playground, our muse, and our extended campus.
-With theater, live music, galleries and museums, restaurants, and shopping, the city offers unparalleled opportunities to explore.
-With bus and subway stops located just steps from the College, you’ll soon be a citizen of the city, navigating it with ease.
+With theater, live music, galleries, museums, restaurants, and shopping, the city offers unparalleled opportunities to explore.

 FIT’s innovative approach to experiential learning—through professional critiques, industry-sponsored competitions, and internships—is the key to your future success.
-While our classroom dynamics reflect the real-world activities and attitudes of the showrooms, studios, or corporate offices in which you’ll one day work, our extensive internship program offers invaluable on-site experience with leading retailers, manufacturers, designers, ad agencies, radio and television networks, and consumer magazines—from MTV to Bloomingdale’s to Vogue, to name just a few.
+While our classroom dynamics reflect the real-world activities and attitudes of the showrooms, studios, or corporate offices in which you’ll one day work, our extensive internship program offers invaluable on-site experience with leading retailers, manufacturers, designers, ad agencies, radio and television networks, and consumer magazines.